velodrome-finance/slipstream/SPECIFICATION.md

 ship with the following tick spacings, with support for additional tick spacings available.
 Note that fees are not particularly important as they can be modified with the custom swap fee modules.

-Pools are created alongside gauges, and come initialized with a price.
-Pools cannot exist in an uninitialized state.
+Pools are created independently of gauges, and come initialized with a price.
+Pools without a gauge will not have their `gauge` or `nft` parameters set.

 The tick spacing / fee combinations are listed as follows:
 - ts: 1 | fee: 1 bps